mayth/go-simple-upload-server/README.md

 ## TLS

-TLS support is not implemented yet.
+v1 has TLS support but I decided to omit it from v2.

+Please consider using a reverse proxy like nginx.

 ## API